 7 Truluck's Seafood, Steak & Crab House - Naples

 Part of a small, Texas-based chain of restaurants, it is anything but cookie-cutter.
 The dining room seems oversized at first, but its popularity fills the warm, welcoming space at the back of Inn on Fifth most nights.
-They come for their fix of various varieties of crab, lobster, New Orleans BBQ shrimp, miso-glazed sea bass, Scottish salmon bearnaise, cioppino and Idaho trout amandine, plus fine steaks and chops.
+They come for their fix of various varieties of crab, plus lobster, New Orleans BBQ shrimp, miso-glazed sea bass, Scottish salmon bearnaise, cioppino and Idaho trout amandine, plus fine steaks and chops.
 The restaurant professes a commitment to sustainable seafood.
 The "Chilean sea bass," for example, comes from South Georgia.
-Its date night pre-fixe menu for two offers three courses for $39 a couple. ((239) 530-3131)
+The restaurant also features nightly live entertainment. ((239) 530-3131)

 6 Rodes Fresh & Fancy

 Rodes began as a rickety roadside stand and has grown into a fish, produce and gourmet market and restaurant complex now in business for more than 25 years.
 Purists go for the steamed clams and shrimp, mussels, stone crab and other raw bar items.
 And they know full well to leave room for the key lime pie.
 If you're more interested in the "fancy" part of the equation, order shrimp stuffed tilapia or chargrilled Chilean sea bass basted with key lime butter.
 The "fresh" part weighs heavier on the menu, which specializes in Old Florida style fried seafood and fresh fish with your choice of preparation.
 (239-992-4040)